groupoid/dan/README.md

 #### Uniqueness

-Uniqueness of Face Extraction (Simplex-Uniqueness-Face):
+Face Uniqueness:

 ```
 ```

-Uniqueness of Composition (Composition-Uniqueness):
+Uniqueness of Composition:

 ```
 ```

-Uniqueness of Degeneracy (Degeneracy-Uniqueness):
+Uniqueness of Degeneracy:

 ```
 ```